Costco Health Centers Notice of Privacy Practices

 - To inform you about treatment alternatives or other health-related benefits that may be offered by Costco Health Centers.
 For example, we may use your prescription data to alert you to a generic drug available as a substitute for the prescription drug you are currently using.

 - To another health care provider or health plan for administration and operations purposes.
-We may share PHI with another health care provider or a health plan who has a relationship with you for quality assessment and improvement activities, to review the qualifications of health care professionals who provide care to you, or for fraud and abuse detection and prevention purposes.
+We may share PHI with another health care provider or a health plan that has a relationship with you for quality assessment and improvement activities, to review the qualifications of health care professionals who provide care to you, or for fraud and abuse detection and prevention purposes.

 - To comply with an applicable federal, state, or local law, including, for example, workers' compensation programs established by law.